 When you land, you might be hungry or thirsty (or both).
 If you dutifully changed your money before arriving, you probably ended up with a lot of large notes and only a few smaller bills.
 You need to find a way to sort out this problem as soon as possible – it is a problem due to many smaller shops and street vendors not accepting larger bills.

 They need their small change for other transactions and they often dislike being seen to have taken larger bills as it may make them a target for thieves.
 So, here’s what you do.
 When you land, go to a bank.
 There are many in the centre of town.
 Get rid of your useless larger bills as soon as possible and change them for smaller more usable notes.

 Stay safe with all of that money on you

 Consider splitting your money up into different areas of concealment about your person.
 Use all of your inner pockets and avoid using outer pockets, especially pockets on large coats that you won’t feel being unzipped by thieves.

 Special methods of concealment are available, such as belts with an inner long zip for hiding your cash.
 You may laugh now, but it’s better to prepare for the worst and still have some of your money left, as it would be a different story if a thief were to get away with your coat or bag.

 Look into your transfers now rather than when you arrive

 Ever travelled to Europe, for example?
 Charles de Gaulle airport in Paris is not navigable.
 You will spend a large part of your day looking for the correct train or moving walkway to reunite you to your bags, and then you’ve still got a way to go to find an exit.
 Really.
 It’s bizarre.

 Or what about Oslo in Norway?
 There’s at least one airport there that has Oslo in the title that isn’t in Oslo.
 Try figuring that one out.

-Before you land, do your research.
+Before you land, do your research, like looking to utilize a taxi bratislava wien.
 You don’t want to be the one looking at a wall map while others dart around knowing exactly where they’re going.